Lucien Szpiro

-Lucien Serge Szpiro (23 December 1941 – 18 April 2020) was a French mathematician known for his work in number theory, arithmetic geometry, and commutative algebra.
-He formulated Szpiro's conjecture and was a Distinguished Professor at the CUNY Graduate Center and an emeritus Director of Research at the CNRS.
+Lucien Szpiro (23 December 1941 – 18 April 2020) was a French mathematician known for his work in number theory, arithmetic geometry, and commutative algebra.
+He formulated Szpiro's conjecture and was a Distinguished Professor at the CUNY Graduate Center and an emeritus Director of Research at the French National Centre for Scientific Research.

 Early life and education

-Lucien Serge Szpiro was born on 23 December 1941 in the 20th arrondissement of Paris, France.
-Szpiro attended Paris-Sud University where he earned his Ph.D. under Pierre Samuel.
+Lucien Szpiro was born on 23 December 1941 in Paris, France.
+Szpiro attended Paris-Sud University where he earned his Doctor of Philosophy under Pierre Samuel.
 His doctoral work was heavily influenced by the seminars of Maurice Auslander, Claude Chevalley, and Alexander Grothendieck.
 He earned his Doctorat d'État (DrE) in 1971.

 Career

 From 1963 to 1965, Szpiro worked as an assistant high school teacher in Paris.
 From 1965 to 1969, he was an assistant professor (maître assistant) at the University of Paris.
 From 1969 to 1999, Szpiro worked at the CNRS, initially as an attaché at Paris Diderot University before rising to the rank of a distinguished professor (Directeur de Recherche de Classe Exceptionnelle) at Paris-Sud University.
 In 1999, he became an emeritus professor (Directeur de Recherche émérite) at the CNRS and moved to the CUNY Graduate Center as a Distinguished Professor.
 He also held visiting positions at several institutions including Columbia University and the Institute for Advanced Study.

 Szpiro was the editor-in-chief of Astérisque from 1991 to 1993 and an editor of the Bulletin de la Société Mathématique de France from 1984 to 1990.
 He was also head of the commission that oversaw the Société mathématique de France libraries.

 Szpiro advised 17 doctoral students, including Ahmed Abbes, Emmanuel Ullmo, and Shou-Wu Zhang.